embark-framework/embark-site/source/docs/plugin_reference.md

     }
 ```

-### embark.events.request(eventName, callback(*args))
+### embark.events.request(requestName, callback(*args))

 This call is used to request a certain resource from Embark

-* eventName - name of event to listen to
+* requestName - name of request to listen to
-   * available events:ile change, args is (filetype, path)
+   * available requests:
-      * "code", "code", "code" - returns the contracts' generated JS code
-        * Important: This request is only available after contracts have been deployed and the code has been generated
+     * ("deploy:contract", contractObj) - deploys a particular contract through embark
+     * ("runcode:eval", code) - runs js code in the Embark engine.
+     * ("runcode:register", cmdName, cmdObj) - 'registers' a variable cmdName to correspond to a js object cmdObj (note: this should be done thourgh an emit);
+     * ("contracts:list") - returns a list a callback containing (err, contractList) containing a collection of available contracts
+     * ("compiler:contracts", contractFiles) - requests embark to compile a list of files, will return a compiled object in the callback
+     * ("services:register", serviceName, checkCallback) - requests embark to register a service, it will execute checkCallback every 5 seconds, the callback should return an object containing the service name and status (See embark.registerServiceCheck)
+     * ("console:command", cmd) - execute a command in the console

 ```Javascript
     module.exports = function(embark) {